abysslover/deeptetrad/README.md

 ## Getting Started
 A step-by-step tutorial is provided in the following sections.

+### Prerequisites
+You should install CUDA-enabled GPU cards with at least 12GB GPU memory manufactured by nVidia, e.g., Titan XP.

 ### Prepare fluorescent images

 1. Take photos of pollen tetrads by using microscopy.